unionlabs/union/site/src/routes/blog/the-journey-so-far/+page.md

 We spent months building in stealthmode, heads-down, as we validated our technical assumptions.
 The product of that is the Union testnet, [CometBLS](https://docs.union.build/architecture/cometbls), [Voyager](https://docs.union.build/architecture/voyager), and [Galois](https://docs.union.build/architecture/galois).
 These components allowed us to achieve **IBC to Ethereum, the endgame**.`

-Union is designed around a few key principles: permissonless interopability, censorship resistance, and decentralized infrastrucutre.
-Anyone should be allowed to transact, with any counterparty, on any chain, and this system may not rely on massive, closed source infrastructure.
+Union is designed around a few key principles: code is law and barrier to entry leads to centralization.
+This means that we design our products to allow anyone to run them, not just parties with massive CPU/GPU farms.
+Proof generation must be a fair market to avoid censorship.

 With Union, we can bring any asset natively to any chain, hook into account abstraction with ICQ, and access coprocecors and storage proofs.